When we're not busy stuffing our faces with pineapple tarts, we're breaking out the art kit and making some DIY Chinese New Year crafts with the kids!

 Chinese New Year craft ideas for kids

-1. Pineapple washi tape prints
+3. Pineapple washi tape prints

 This is an oldie, but a goodie when it comes to Chinese New Year crafts for kids.
-The pineapple washi tape print (pictured top) by Delineate Your Dwelling continues to make an appearance in our households over the festive season as a great way to entertain the kids.
-Plus, it actually looks pretty cute – we reckon you’ve also got yourselves a handmade gift for the rellies.
+The pineapple washi tape print by Delineate Your Dwelling continues to make an appearance in our households over the festive season as a great way to entertain the kids.
+Plus, it actually looks pretty cute – we reckon you’ve also got yourselves a handmade gift for the relatives.
 Winning!

-2. Chinese New Year pellet drums
+4. Chinese New Year pellet drums

 This is one bangin’ Chinese New Year craft project, and we bet it’s something that the kids will have fun doing!
 This is a recreation of a traditional Chinese instrument known as bolang gu (pellet drum).
 All you need are two paper plates, red and gold paint, strong chopsticks, string, and two bells.
-Follow Gift of Curiosity‘s tutorial and kiddos will have a field day with these.
+Follow Gift of Curiosity‘s tutorial, and kiddos will have a field day with these.

-3. Baby food jar lanterns
+5. Baby food jar lanterns

 If you have empty baby food jars lying around, this is a great, artsy way to reuse them.
 Artsy Momma came up with a craft project that turns the jars into Chinese New Year lanterns, and we’re digging them.

-4. Chinese lantern sun catcher
+6. Chinese lantern sun catcher

 Want a simple, straightforward craft that’ll keep the kiddos busy for a couple of hours?
 This is it.
 Check out The Gingerbread House, which listed down the steps to create this lantern sun catcher.
 Place these on the windows when you’re done, and admire your house as it transforms into a gorgeous red hue.

-5. Bunny finger puppets
+7. Bunny finger puppets

-6. Pop up rabbit card
+8. Pop up zodiac animal card

-7. Good luck ornaments
+9. Good luck ornaments

-8. Homemade fortune cookies
+10. Homemade fortune cookies

 Kids will love making these little parcels of luck: homemade fortune cookies by Crafts by Amanda.
 We also love that it requires minimal materials: scrapbook paper, glue dots and white paper.
 And, hey presto – you’ve got yourself some super-duper fortune cookies!

-9. Chinese paper lanterns
+11. Chinese paper lanterns

 We all know and love Chinese lanterns as part of CNY festivities, so we think these pretty Chinese lantern instructions by First Palette make the perfect Chinese New Year craft!

-10. Handmade tiger card
+12. Handmade tiger card

 Simple Everyday Mom came up with this craft activity for Valentine’s Day, but we think it’s fitting to make these for lunar new year celebrations too!
-Once done, pen down all the auspicious CNY greetings and send them out to the folks you want to wish bountiful blessings to.
+Once done, pen down all the auspicious CNY greetings and send them to the folks you want to wish bountiful blessings to.

-12. Ang bao fish!
+13. Ang bao fish!

 Put those ang baos to good use by recycling them into these fun CNY fish!
 Head on over to Sub Merryn for the lowdown on how to make these cute little fishy friends in no time!